EDM Identity

 in News

-Fans of world-famous big beat group The Prodigy who planned to catch their sets at Boomtown Festival in the UK and Spain’s Dreambeach Festival were afforded no such opportunity this past weekend.
+Fans of world-famous big beat group The Prodigy who planned to catch their sets at Boomtown Fair in the UK and Spain’s Dreambeach Festival were afforded no such opportunity this past weekend.
 The band had to cancel their performances at the two festivals after their vocalist, Maxim, received treatment for a back injury.
 Now, they’ve added a third to the list: Venoge Festival in Switzerland.

 “The Prodigy have unfortunately been forced to cancel their upcoming headline festival performances at Dreambeach (ES) and Boomtown (UK) under doctor’s orders, as Maxim recovers from a temporary back injury,” reads a Thursday statement from the group.
 “This isn’t a decision the band take lightly and they apologise to all fans who are travelling to these shows.
 We will update everyone on his progress and future shows as soon as possible.”